kolchfa-aws/test-repo/README.md

-# This is the README file
+# OpenSearch SDK for Java

 ## Design
 For an overview of extension architecture and information about how extensions work, see [DESIGN](DESIGN.md).